rails/website/_world_sessions/2023/agenda/day-1/8-nikita-vasilevsky-session.md

 Get ready to dive into the world of composite primary keys with the upcoming Rails 7.1 release!
 This talk will provide a thorough understanding of composite primary keys, the significance of the “ID” concept in Rails, and the crucial role of the “query constraints” feature in making this powerful feature work seamlessly.

-We’ll cover the following topics:
+We'll cover the following topics:

 The fundamentals of composite primary keys from the database schema perspective What composite primary keys and tenant-based sharding have in common.